Trails Information

 - Take only memories and pictures.
 Please don’t disturb or remove any of the park’s plants, animals or artifacts.

-- Campfires are permitted only in designated rings and not in the primitive camping area due to potential for ground scarring and wildfires.
+- Campfires are permitted only in designated rings due to potential for ground scarring and wildfires.

 - Use only your muscles.
 To protect park resources, no motor vehicles are allowed on the trails.